geocrate/gdal-win/README.md

 **🗺️ GDAL for Rust / Windows 🎯**

 `gdal-win` configures prebuilt GDAL libraries and bindings for Rust development on Windows.
-It automatically sets up GDAL binaries obtained from GISInternals [GISInternals](https://www.gisinternals.com) and utilizes the GDAL Rust wrapper / bindings from [georust/gdal](https://github.com/georust/gdal).
+It automatically sets up GDAL binaries obtained from [GISInternals](https://www.gisinternals.com) and utilizes the GDAL Rust wrapper / bindings from [georust/gdal](https://github.com/georust/gdal).

 ## ✨ Features